saramoohead/cv/README.md

 ## Previous highlight projects
 #### Meteor.js Prototype
 Meteor.js responsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
-Live demo is hosted on meteor.com so firing up is sometimes slow: http://oc_connect.meteor.com/.
+Live demo is hosted on heroku so firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.

 #### Makers Academy Visitors app
 Swift team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.